srjsunny/Employee-CTC-Analysis/README.md

   - JDK

-### Getting Started:
+### Idea:
-The idea here to use is the partitioner class to partition the data based on gender before sending it to the reducer.
+The idea here to write **custom partitioner class** to partition the data based on gender before sending it to the reducer.

+### Output:
+- We can see the partitioned records here

+- For male

+- For Female